 - Usually, there is a court hearing to determine if expungement is appropriate in your case.
 Having a criminal law attorney to give legal advice and advocate for you would be helpful, but you are not required to hire one.
 Check your local legal services or legal aid office for low-cost representation options.

 - If there is a hearing, the attorney general's office or the district attorney will be present to say if they support or oppose the expungement.

 - Expungement is not guaranteed.
 It is up to the judge or the district attorney to determine if expungement is appropriate.

 - If a judge approves your application, get a certified copy of the expungement order.
 Some jurisdictions will physically destroy your criminal history records.
 Others delete the files.
 You want to ensure that the expungement court order is submitted to all relevant law enforcement agencies to clear your record.
 It may take several months for all agencies to process the expungement order.

 - Check your criminal record periodically to see if your expungement has cleared your records.
 Keep a copy of the order for your records.

 Examples of State Expungement Applications

-As noted, the expungement process can differ by state and even by county, so there may be specific application forms and requirements for your court.
-You can normally find these forms at your local courthouse or on your court's website.
-Below are a few examples of what these applications or petitions look like in the various states.
+The expungement process can differ by state and even by county.
+There may be specific application forms and requirements for your local court system.
+You can find these forms at your local courthouse or their website.
+Below are a few examples of these applications or petitions in the various states.

 A criminal case expungement is a great way to open doors of opportunity.
-Whether you're looking to advance in your career, enroll in school, or even just clear your criminal history, expungement is the answer.
+Whether you're looking to advance in your career, enroll in school, or clear your criminal history, expungement could be an answer.
+While you may apply for expunction without an attorney, consider hiring one to assist you.
 To learn more about the expungement process in your state, contact an experienced criminal defense attorney.